Pomax/node-flickrapi/README.md

 This will open a browser that allows you to consent to the app accessing your most private of private parts.
 On Flickr.
-If you do, you'll get an number code that you need to pass so that the FlickrAPI can negotiate access tokens with Flickr.
+If you do, you'll get an authorisation code that you need to pass so that the FlickrAPI can negotiate access tokens with Flickr.
 Doing so continues the program:

 ```